tadeu-dutra/elasticsearch-ondemand/Lesson 3: Searching Data.md

 ```

 # Summary

 In this lab, you explored different ways to retrieve documents from the blogs index by performing the following tasks:

     Compare the number of results for various Discover queries
     Create a request with Query DSL that matches all documents, giving them all a _score of 1
     Create a request with Query DSL that retrieves the date when the first blog was published
     Create a request with ES|QL that retrieves the top ten authors from the blogs index

+# Review

+- SQL, Lucene, EQL and KQL query languages are compatible with Elasticsearch but only KQL and Lucene can be used in Kibana’s query bar.
+Note that ES|QL also uses the query bar if it is explicitly selected.
+- You do not need to have an aggregation included within a search request.
+- An ES|QL query is composed of a series of commands that are processed sequentially; where the output of one operation becomes the input for the next.